spkelle2/Equipment_Routing_Docs/_build/html/_sources/index.rst.txt

 =============================================

-This documentation explains the math, algorithms, and computer code used to arrive at a solution for how to transport sets of construction equipment.
+This documentation explains the math, algorithms, and computer code used to arrive at a solution for how to transport sets of construction equipment kept in various geographical regions for a national construction company.
-Before diving into an explanation on the solution, I'd like to take a moment to describe the problem.

 This problem concerns a construction company inquiring if it would be more profitable to transfer the responsibility of delivering construction